My Story

 I have varied cross-sector experience working with young people.
 To date, this has come in the form of working at either end of the scale of privilege seen in the UK education system, in both maintained and private sectors.
 Notably, I have spent several years working part-time at Knightsbridge School, in London.

 My voluntary work within an NHS postnatal team, and training in breastfeeding support, has allowed me to assist new families with parent-child bonding and attachment.
-From my NHS work, I was offered the first Young Ambassadorship with the charity Best Beginnings; a role to share current evidence-based interventions in the hope of closing the gap on children's early development, their future outcomes, and the wellbeing of families.
+From my NHS work, I was offered the first Young Ambassadorship with the charity Best Beginnings; a role designed to help share current evidence-based interventions in the hope of closing the gap on parent-child attachment, children's early development, their future outcomes and the wellbeing of families.